AlgoDeveloper400/AWS-Data-Lakehouse/Readme.md

 From the Gold dataset, three independent query engines are available:

-- **QE 1 — Apache Iceberg (Cloud):** Data Engineers and Analysts query the Gold dataset via **Iceberg tables with partitioning**, enabling versioned, ACID-compliant SQL analytics directly in the cloud.
+- **QE 1 — AWS Athena (Cloud):** Data Engineers and Analysts query the Gold dataset via **Apache Iceberg tables with partitioning** using **AWS Athena**, enabling versioned, ACID-compliant serverless SQL analytics directly in the cloud.
 - **QE 2 — On-Premises Trino (Docker):** Data Engineers and Analysts can run high-performance SQL queries locally via a **Trino query engine** deployed in Docker, connecting back to the Gold S3 dataset.
 - **QE 3 — On-Premises Spark (Docker):** Data Engineers and Analysts can run large-scale distributed analytics locally via an **Apache Spark query engine** deployed in Docker, also connecting to the Gold S3 dataset.